George Wright Wright Ingle

 George was born in 1857.
 His adopted father, Wright Ingle, came from humble origins.
 He was born to a mother found by travellers in labour by the roadside.
 They took her to the workhouse, where she died after giving birth.
 The baby boy was named Wright Ingle after two workhouse attendants, Wright and Ingle, gave permission for their names to be used.
 Presumably the mother was too far gone to tell the attendants her name, or the chosen name of her baby.

-Wright Ingle made his fortune in London and returned to St Ives to buy property in the area.
+Wright Ingle made his fortune in London and bought property in St Ives, including Holt Island.
 Aged 60 years and with no heir, he made an arrangement with the local miller to adopt his son, christened George Wright.
 The adopted son was called George Wright Wright Ingle.

-For over 200 years the Harrison family grew willow on the island and wove baskets in St Ives.
+For over 200 years Holt Island was used by the Harrison family to grow willow to weave baskets in.
 They had an open workshop, near to where some of their workers lived.
 The only trace left is a footpath called Filbert's Walk.
 The image above shows the field between Filbert's Walk and London Road, with willow wands being worked on.
 The field still shows the long channels dug into the ground where the willow was soaked to keep it pliable.
 Houses in Filbert's Walk were pulled down many years ago because they were subject to flooding.
 Harrison's ceased trading in the early 20th century, a casualty of imported cheap willow.

 In 1913 an outdoor swimming pool was opened on the island.
 The image below shows the opening ceremony.
 Although popular, it was closed down in 1949 because the town's medical officer declared the river water feeding the pool to be contaminated.

-When the island was donated to St Ives there were plans to turn it into a riverside park.
+When George bequeathed Holt Island to St Ives in 1934, there were plans to turn it into a riverside park.
 Locked up for many years, ownership passed to Huntingdonshire District Council in 1974.

 No comments: